sigildeveloper/satura-bridge/README.md

 License

-Satura Bridge is released under the "MIT License" (LICENSE).
+Satura Bridge is released under the MIT License.

 Do whatever you want with the project, but please keep the original attribution.

-BTstack in "components/btstack/" is distributed under its own license.
-See ""components/btstack/LICENSE"" (components/btstack/LICENSE).
+BTstack in components/btstack/ is distributed under its own license.
+See components/btstack/LICENSE.

 ---